agile-ts/agile/README.md

 Learn the powerful tools of AgileTs in a short amount of time.
 A good place to start are our [Quick Starts](./Installation.md) or if you are no fan of following any tutorial, checkout your [examples](../examples).

-### 🌌 Centralize
-By using the suggested [style guide](./StyleGuide.md) AgileTs has an interesting approach to reducing the size of a codebase using a centralized store design pattern.
-This way your application logic is outsourced from any UI-Framework, which makes your code more decoupled, portable, and above all easy testable.

 <br />